my German portable typewriter

 One individual explores the significant symbolic difference between six and seven in a Euclidean quest to discover the impossibility of constructing a perfect Heptagon.

-Just updated: writers I like, with information on each.
+Details of a few of the writers I like, with information on each.

 Contact me here…